zsparal/api-documentation/source/guides/mollie-components/overview.rst

 mollie.createToken()
 --------------------
-Calling the ``createToken`` will receive a token if successful.
-This token can be safely send to the server and used to create a payment via an API call.
-(TODO: see link to api create payment docs)
+Calling the ``createToken`` method will receive a token if successful.
+This token must then be sent to your back end where it can be passed as the ``cardToken`` parameter to the :doc:`Create payment API </reference/v2/payments-api/create-payment>`.

 Javascript
 ^^^^^^^^^^